 If you like this recipe, you have to try this related cherry vodka sour, and this creamy watermelon sorbet and these frozen sangria wine slushies.

-More frozen cocktails: pink squirrel / boozy black cow milkshakes / Miami vice cocktail / frozen cherry limeade
+More frozen cocktail recipes: pink squirrel / boozy black cow milkshakes / Miami vice cocktail / frozen cherry limeade

 • Watermelon – This drink is a great way to use up your extra watermelon, and I know you have some, because no one can finish a whole watermelon by themselves.
 Even when we eat it everyday, I still manage to have half a watermelon cut up in my fridge.
 So this time, I popped it into the freezer and used it to make these frozen watermelon Moscow mules.